Everyone can go to camp!

 To apply for Financial Assistance for your class, group or individual participants please complete the application form.
 Applications should be submitted by the teacher or group representative to Registration Services no later than 14 days before the visit to the Y Outdoor Centre.

 Who is eligible to receive financial assistance?

-Families whose financial circumstances make them unable to pay the full fee for their child’s program are eligible.
+Families whose financial circumstances make them unable to pay the full fee for their child’s program and do not exceed the Government Low Income Cut Offs (LICO) are eligible.